Louisiana Warranty Deed Form

 Signatures

-The document must be signed by the grantor, two witnesses, and a notary public.[2]
+The document must be signed by the vendor, two witnesses, and a notary public.[2]

 Recording

-The deed and a $100 recording fee (for 1-5 pages, as of this writing) must be submitted to the Clerk of Court’s Office for recording.[3][4]
+The deed, along with a $100 recording fee (for 1-5 pages, as of this writing), must be submitted to the Clerk of Court’s Office for recording.[3][4]

 Warranty Deed (Preview)